jerome-rdlv/dbsync/README.md

 ## Files

 It is possible to use a file name in place of the environment name, either as source or as target.
-The replacements are done when synchronizing from a file to an environment (replacements are always done on target database).
+The replacements are done when the import is from a file to an environment (replacements are always done on target database).

 To dump a database to a file: `dbsync --source prod --target prod-dump.sql`